lujonathanh/BETS/BETS_tutorial.md

 ## 3. Perform the Run.

-Assuming you are in the run folder, a shortcut to run all of the following automatically on your computer without having to interven step-by-step is:
+Assuming you are in the run folder, a shortcut to run all of the following parts of step 3 automatically on your computer without having to intervene step-by-step is:

 `./run_BETS_no_cluster.sh`